donnoel/Glow/README.md

 ## 🌟 What is Glow?

 Glow is a mindful habit-tracking experience designed for people who want growth without pressure.
-It helps you track your daily practices, build meaningful streaks, and celebrate progress — all wrapped in a smooth, glassy, Apple-native interface.
+It helps you track your daily practices, build meaningful streaks, and celebrate progress — all wrapped in a smooth, glassy interface.

 Glow isn’t about chasing numbers.
 It’s about reflection, momentum, and feeling good about the small wins that add up over time.